Room 641A: Lawsuits

-The Electronic Frontier Foundation (EFF) filed a class-action lawsuit against AT&T on January 31, 2006, accusing the telecommunication company of violating the law and the privacy of its customers by collaborating with the National Security Agency (NSA) in a massive, illegal program to wiretap and data-mine Americans' communications.
+The Electronic Frontier Foundation (EFF) filed a class-action lawsuit, Hepting v.
+AT&T, against the company on January 31, 2006, accusing the telecommunication company of violating the law and the privacy of its customers by collaborating with the National Security Agency (NSA) in a massive, illegal program to wiretap and data-mine Americans' communications.
 On July 20, 2006, a federal judge denied the government's and AT&T's motions to dismiss the case, chiefly on the ground of the state secrets privilege, allowing the lawsuit to go forward.
 On August 15, 2007, the case was heard by the Ninth Circuit Court of Appeals and was dismissed on December 29, 2011, based on a retroactive grant of immunity by Congress for telecommunications companies that cooperated with the government.
 The U.S. Supreme Court declined to hear the case.

-A different case by the Electronic Frontier Foundation was filed on September 18, 2008, titled Jewel v.
-NSA.
-After many years of litigation, on April 25, 2019, ruling from the Northern District of California for Jewel v.
-NSA concluded that the evidence presented by the plaintiff's experts was insufficient; "the Court confirms its earlier finding that Klein cannot establish the content, function, or purpose of the secure room at the AT&T site based on his own independent knowledge."
-The ruling noted, "Klein can only speculate about what data were actually processed and by whom in the secure room and how and for what purpose, as he was never involved in its operation."
+A separate case filed by the Electronic Frontier Foundation was titled Jewel v.
+NSA and was filed on September 18, 2008.
+After many years of litigation, on April 25, 2019, the ruling from the Northern District of California concluded that the evidence presented by the plaintiff's experts was insufficient: "the Court confirms its earlier finding that Klein cannot establish the content, function, or purpose of the secure room at the AT&T site based on his own independent knowledge."
+The ruling noted that "Klein can only speculate about what data were actually processed and by whom in the secure room and how and for what purpose, as he was never involved in its operation."
 The Court further went on to discredit other experts called upon, citing their heavy reliance on the Klein declaration.

-In the Spring of 2006, over 50 other lawsuits were filed against various telecommunications companies, in response to the article.
+In the spring of 2006, over 50 other lawsuits were filed against various telecommunications companies in response to the article.
 There has been speculation that several rooms similar to this exist all over the United States.